Al D. Scholarships

 - Conference Pass which allows you to take classes, and enter into the Expo free of charge.

-- Banquet Dinner Ticket - Scholars are required to work at the Banquet (non-food service).
+- Closing Party Ticket - Scholars may be required to work at the event (non-food service).

 - While every effort will be made to allow Scholarship recipients to attend at least their top 10 classes – scholars will be working in many of the classes they attend.